Our terms and conditions

 While we hope that you’ll be thrilled with your new Neptune design, if you’re not that’s fine too.

-We have a no-quibbles returns policy, and we’ll happily take back any piece that isn’t bespoke within 28 days of when we delivered it, as long as it’s in its original packaging (unless we took this away for you) and without any signs of use.
-Please also return your pieces in the same country that you purchased them from.
-It’s important to note that we’ll only be able to take back mattresses that are still in their plastic wrapping.
+We have a no-quibbles returns policy, and we’ll happily take back most pieces within 28 days of when we delivered it, as long as it’s in its original packaging (unless we took this away for you) and without any signs of use.
+The only exceptions are bespoke and ex-display designs, which we’re not able to take back or refund unless they’re faulty.

-Of course, the exception to this is if there are any faults, knocks or bumps to your piece that we’ve caused.
+Of course, whether your piece is bespoke, made-to-order, fitted or not, if there are any faults, knocks or bumps that we’ve caused, we’ll take it back and refund you in full, repair it, or sort out a replacement.
 We take our delivery service seriously and we design our packaging to make sure that what’s inside is wrapped up safe and tight.
-We also create all of our pieces using the highest levels of skill and materials.
-But in the (very) unlikely event that you spot something not quite right, just let us know as soon as you spot the problem along with some photos and we’ll get it sorted.
+But in the (very) unlikely event that you spot something not quite right, just let us know as soon as you spot the problem along with some photos if you can, and we’ll get it sorted.